sagrawalx/tallybot/README.md

 ## Start Bot

 Run the following, changing `/path/to/python-zulip-api/zulip-api-py3-venv/bin/activate` and `~/downloads/zuliprc` as needed (see above).
+Note that, even if you put the `zuliprc` file in the same directory as the bot, you'll have to specify the full path to the file.

 ```
 source /path/to/python-zulip-api/zulip-api-py3-venv/bin/activate
 zulip-run-bot tallybot --config-file ~/downloads/zuliprc
 ```

-The bot can be used while this script continues to run!
+This should start up the bot, and the bot can be used while this script continues to run!

 # Todo